Becoming a childminder

 • If you have assistants you will need to register as an employer.
 This is because any employee must be on your payroll.

-• There is advice and guidance relating to HMRC on the Harrow Early Years website or you can contact HMRC directly Monday to Friday 9am – 5pm on 0300 123 1083.
+• There is advice and guidance relating to HMRC on the Harrow Early Years website.
+Alternatively you can contact HMRC directly Monday to Friday 9am – 5pm on 0300 123 1083.

 • The living wage ensures everyone aged 23 and over receives at least £10.42 an hour (April 2023) with the figure rising to £11.44 by April 2024.

-• If you become an employer you should also check your responsibility for pensions auto-enrollment.
+• If you become an employer you should also check your responsibility for pensions auto-enrolment.

 • Self Assessment Guidance Webinars